Houston area copes with flooding as Harvey delivers pounding rainfall

 - Meteorologist: "It's going to rain all night long."

-(CNN)The sprawling and soaked Houston metro area and other deluged towns in southeast Texas braced for devastating floods and pummeling rainfall on Sunday as Tropical Storm Harvey stalled over land and drenched dogged searchers and anxious residents.
+(CNN)The sprawling and soaked Houston metro area and other deluged towns in southeastern Texas braced for devastating floods and pummeling rainfall on Sunday as Tropical Storm Harvey drifted over land and drenched dogged searchers and anxious residents.

+The second fatality in the ferocious storm occurred in the Houston area when a woman drove her vehicle into high water, city police said.
+Police said they believe the car became inoperable or the water was too high to pass through.
+The victim got out of her vehicle, was overtaken by water and drowned.

 A flash flood emergency was in effect for parts of the Houston area.
-National Weather Service and local officials are advising Houston-area residents to avoid traveling.
+The National Weather Service and local officials are advising Houston-area residents to avoid traveling.
 Three to 4 inches of rainfall were reported in the region in one hour's time.
-First responders investigated the report of a woman swept away by floodwaters in her vehicle.
+The storm spawned tornadoes and lightning, with extensive damage reported.

 "Stay put," the National Weather Service said.